charmbracelet/log/README.md

 ### Sub-logger

-Create sub-loggers with their own specific fields.
+Create sub-loggers with their specific fields.

 ```go
 batch2 := logger.With("batch", 2, "chocolateChips", true)